Updated on January 15, 2025

 Key Takeaways

 Heroin is an illegal drug derived from morphine, a naturally occurring substance extracted from the opium poppy plant.
-Heroin belongs to a category of drugs called opiates or opioids, which treat pain.
+It’s a powerful sedative that can cause feelings of euphoria and relaxation.

 Sponsored